isabekov/kmymoney2ledgers/README.md

 # KMyMoney's XML to hledger/beancount journal file converter

 This script converts transactions listed in a KMyMoney's XML file to transactions printed in the hledger/beancount's journal format.
-Multiple transaction splits *are not supported yet*.
+Multiple transaction splits *are also supported*.

 ## Use